Paula Wolfert

-Paula Wolfert (b.
-1938) is an American author of nine books on cooking and the winner of numerous cookbook awards including what is arguably the top honor given in the food world: The James Beard Foundation Medal For Lifetime Achievement.
+Paula Wolfert (born 1938) is an American author of nine books on cooking and the winner of numerous cookbook awards including what is arguably the top honor given in the food world: The James Beard Foundation Medal For Lifetime Achievement.
 A specialist in Mediterranean food, she has written extensively on Moroccan cuisine including two books, one of them (The Food of Morocco) a 2012 James Beard Award winner.
 She also wrote The Cooking of South-West France, and books about the cuisine of the Eastern Mediterranean, slow Mediterranean cooking and Mediterranean clay pot cooking.

-Background
+Early and personal life

-Paula was born April 7, 1938, in Brooklyn, New York, daughter of Sam and Frieda Harris.
+Wolfert was born April 7, 1938, in Brooklyn, New York, daughter of Sam and Frieda Harris.
 She attended Columbia University in New York between 1956 and 1959, earning a degree in English.
-During that time, she received as a gift from her mother a series of six lessons with Dione Lucas, a renowned English chef who ran a cooking school in New York.
-"I loved it," Paula later reported.
+During that time, her mother gave her a series of six lessons with Dione Lucas, an English chef who ran a cooking school in New York.
+"I loved it," she said.
 "I loved it better than school.
 I grew up on cottage cheese and melon, and my mother was on a diet her whole life.
 She had no interest in food."

-Ms. Wolfert has traveled extensively in the Mediterranean, most notably in France, Turkey, and Morocco.

 She is the mother of two children, Nicholas Wolfert and Leila Wolfert.
 She is married to crime fiction writer William Bayer.
-They currently live in the Hudson Valley,NY.
+They live in the Hudson Valley, NY.

 Alzheimer's activist

-In late 2013, Paula announced that she had been diagnosed with MCI (Mild Cognitive Impairment), an early stage of Alzheimer's disease.
+In late 2013 she said that she had been diagnosed with MCI (Mild Cognitive Impairment), an early stage of Alzheimer's disease.
 She told The Washington Post that she had stopped teaching and culinary writing in order to devote herself completely to Alzheimer's activism: speaking out about the disease, urging people who suspect that they may have it to get tested, and asserting her belief that "denial is not a viable option."